Table of Contents

 Four Different Sides

-In order to apply a different border to each side, you need
+To apply a different border to each side, you must break down border-width, border-color, and border-style into their constituent components:

-Here's an (admittedly silly) example with four different borders:
+Here’s an admittedly silly example with four different borders:

-div.fourborders {
+p.fourborders {

 border-top-width: 5px;